ChewWormLab/Chew-Worm-Lab-Post-Mass-Spectrometry-Peptide-processing/README.md

 # Peptide Sequence processing
 This is some rough code that has been broken up into separate components for C.elegans peptide processing.
 Due to a large number of unassigned peptides/proteins from C elegans mass spec, the following pipeline was designed.

+This is a private repo.